National Party (South Africa): Founding and early history

-Apartheid
+Apartheid program

-Upon taking power after the 1948 general election, the NP began to implement a program of apartheid – the legal system of political, economic and social separation of the races intended to maintain and extend political and economic control of South Africa by the White minority.
+Upon taking power after the 1948 general election, the NP began to implement a program of apartheid – the legal system of political, economic and social segregation of the races intended to maintain and extend political and economic control of South Africa by the White minority.
+The party's actions made South Africa for the most part a pariah state across the world.
+Apartheid was officially labelled a crime against humanity by the United Nations General Assembly on 16 December 1966.

-In 1959 the Bantu Self-Government Act established so-called Homelands (sometime pejoratively called Bantustans) for ten different Black tribes.
-The ultimate goal of the NP was to move all Black South Africans into one of these homelands (although they might continue to work in South Africa as "guest workers"), leaving what was left of South Africa (about 87 percent of the land area) with what would then be a White majority, at least on paper.
-As the homelands were seen by the apartheid government as embryonic independent nations, all Black South Africans were registered as citizens of the homelands, not of the nation as a whole, and were expected to exercise their political rights only in the homelands.
-Accordingly, the three token parliamentary seats that had been reserved for White representatives of Black South Africans in the Cape Province were scrapped.
+In 1959 the Bantu Self-Government Act established so-called Homelands (sometimes pejoratively called Bantustans) for ten different Black tribes.
+The ultimate goal of the NP was to move all Black South Africans into one of these homelands (although they might continue to work in South Africa as "guest workers"), leaving what was left of South Africa (about 87 per cent of the land area) with what would then be a White majority, at least on paper.
+As the apartheid government saw the homelands as embryonic independent nations, all Black South Africans were registered as citizens of the homelands, not of the nation as a whole, and were expected to exercise their political rights only in the homelands.
+Accordingly, the three token parliamentary seats reserved for White representatives of Black South Africans in the Cape Province were scrapped.
 The other three provinces – Transvaal Province, the Orange Free State Province, and Natal Province had never allowed any Black representation.

 Coloureds were removed from the Common Roll of Cape Province in 1953.
 Instead of voting for the same representatives as White South Africans, they could now vote only for four White representatives to speak for them.
 Later, in 1968, the Coloureds were disenfranchised altogether.
 In the place of the four parliamentary seats, a partially elected body was set up to advise the government in an amendment to the Separate Representation of Voters Act.
 This made the electorate entirely White, as Indian South Africans had never had any representation.